Cycling's best free and paid apps: There's a lot more than just Strava

 BBC Weather

-The weather plays a big part in any cyclist's life.
-There are few cyclists who don't check the weather forecast before leaving on a ride so that they can select the right clothing, whether that's putting on a one of the best waterproof cycling jackets when prolonged rain is about or taking a packable rain jacket for more changeable days, or, at the other extreme, applying cycling sunscreen before riding hot weather.
+The weather plays a big part in any cyclist's life, and most will have a quick scan of the weather before leaving for a ride, ensuring they can select the right clothing.
+That may mean pulling on one of the best waterproof cycling jackets when prolonged rain is about or taking a packable rain jacket for more changeable days, or, at the other extreme, applying cycling sunscreen before riding in hot weather.

 We've found the BBC Weather app to be simple and relatively accurate - the best of the weather bunch by far.